rontarrant/gtkDcoding/docs/_posts/2019-04-19-0028-checkmenuitems.md

 	</div>
 </div>

-Before we look at the `CheckMenuItem`s themselves…
+Before we look at the `CheckMenuItem`s themselves...

 ### The ObservedFeaturesList Object